Sienci-Labs/Resources/gsender/gs-additional-features.md

 For CNC machines, tool changes are pauses that are programmed in the g-code for a user to switch out the cutting tool for a different one, thus allowing for multiple toolpaths (cutting operations) within one g-code file.
 The g-code for tool changing is an M6 command, in which the program will pause until the user tells it to continue, usually through a 'Resume' and/or 'Confirm Tool Change' button on the machine interface program.
 On gSender, you can program what happens when there is M6 in your g-code.

-The tool change options are in the Settings -&gt; Tool Change menu.
+The tool change options are in the Settings ➜ Tool Change menu.
 You can select from one of 5 different options.

 ![](/_images/_gsender/_features/gs_fe_tool-change-strat.png){.aligncenter .size-full}